-The project consists of two tenements (E69/2108 and E69/2109) covering roughly 338km2 corresponding to two projects: Halley and Saturn.
+The Blackstone Range Project consists of two exploration licences (E69/2108 and E69/2109) (the EL's) covering roughly 338km2 corresponding to two projects: Halley and Saturn.
 The first is prospective for PGE-(Ni-Cu-Au) and the second for Ni-Cu-PGE.
 The two projects contain a number of prospects including: